VulNyx/book/index.md

 **NYX Blog** is a [collaborative](https://github.com/VulNyx/vulnyx.github.io/graphs/contributors) project and your input is essential.
 Anyone can contribute by sharing methodologies, guides, fixes or new ideas to improve this resource.
-If you know a technique or have information that is not here yet, or simply want to help improve the structure and content, your participation is more than welcome!
+If you know a technique or have information that is not here yet, or simply want to help improve the structure and content.
+Your participation is more than welcome!

 ---